savaslabs/savaslabs.github.io/README.md

 then you can install it globally via `npm install -g gulp`.
 This uses the test and dev config files for local development.

+If needed, run `npm install` to install any modules that were added since you last served the site.

 Thanks to `gulp.watch` and Browsersync, any changes you make will trigger Gulp to either regenerate the Jekyll site and automatically refresh your browser or, if they're changes to CSS or images, inject the updated file(s) so a refresh